Welcome to Free Body Physical Therapy

-Free Body Physical Therapy, home of a Knee Specialist in Chicago, was established in 2015 with the intention of breaking the mold of standard physical therapy practices.
+Free Body Physical Therapy, home of our Knee Specialist in Chicago, was established in 2015 with the intention of breaking the mold of standard physical therapy practices.
 At Free Body Physical Therapy, your body is treated with individuality and care.
 No two bodies respond the same way to an injury, and that’s why no two therapy programs should be the same.
 Free Body Physical Therapy was founded to get you back to your best self.
 Let’s work together to reach your goals!

 Meet Our Knee Specialist Chicago – Dr. Marc Gregory Guillen PT, DPT, OCS, FAAOMPT